ericslashchenxingze/smallutils/README.md

 ===============================================================

-These utilities are provided so that people can see how programming is done without all the preprocessor customisations that are often included in many programs.
+These utilities are provided so that people can see how programming is done without all the preprocessor customisations and extra complexities that are often included in many programs.
 Aside from that, the programs are actually usable, as well.

 Compiling Programs
 ------------------